 Weekly Letter from Fr.
 Darrio

 Our St. Edna teenagers and chaperones have safely returned home from the Catholic Heart Work Camp in Montague, Michigan.
-Teens from several surrounding Parishes participated at the same Michigan camp, which has allowed our St. Edna teens to make some good friendships and connections for future events here.
+Teens from several surrounding Parishes participated at the same Michigan camp, which has allowed our St. Edna teens to make some good friendships and connections with the youth of our area.
+Beth Tsoumas (our Youth Minister) will be inviting all the teens and chaperones to meet here soon for pizza and fun.

 OUTDOOR STATIONS OF THE CROSS have been mounted on the north wall of the Parish Center.
 Come and pray the Stations year-round, at any hour.